ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/zingdata-and-clickhouse.md

 6. Once the Clickhouse datasource is added, it will be available to everyone in your Zing organization, under the **Data Sources** / **Sources** tab.

-## Creating Charts in Zing Data
+## Creating Charts and Dashboards in Zing Data

 1. After your Clickhouse datasource is added, click on **Zing App** on the web, or click on the datasource on mobile to start creating charts.

-## Creating Dashboards in Zing Data

 ## Related Content